patrickwalczak/Invoice-App/README.md

 About app.

-This is a useful tool to manage invoices.
+This is a tool to manage invoices.
 There are possibilities to add, edit, change status, sort and delete invoice.

-In the near future, I will try to:

-- add documentation,
-- add some functionalities such as change theme button, add third invoice type that will be draft, add some start/welcome page, disabled possibility to edit some information in the invoice which was paid.

 Technologies.